JammiM/server-signed-pdf/README.md

-# User uploads a pdf file to a mock server, the server 'signs' it and allows the user to download it and previews it on their device.

-- Validate the uploaded file is a PDF
+# Server simulates signing of a uploaded pdf file, then returns a preview of the signed file

 ## Setup